Who was James Otis?

 On June 30, the House took a vote on whether or not to rescind the letter.
 The measure failed 92-17.
 After that, the House created a committee to draft a petition to have Governor Bernard removed from office.
 Bernard responded by dissolving the legislature later that night.

-Boston artisan Paul Revere memorialized the 92 members of the House that voted against rescinding the letter on a silver bowl with the inscription:
+Boston artisan Paul Revere memorialized the 92 members of the House who voted against rescinding the letter on a silver bowl with the inscription:

 To the Memory of the glorious NINETY-TWO: Members